afuerhoff/ioBroker.solarviewdatareader/README.md

 Not 00:00 to 00:00.

 ### Set system variable CCU, System variable
-This ist a special feature for the homematic CCU.
+This is a special feature for the homematic CCU.
 You can define a system variable in the CCU.
 In this system variable the actual PAC value is saved.
 You have to fill in the ioBroker state for that system variable -> **e.g. "hm-rega.0.12345"**